 2. Cash isn’t always available on hand

 If you’re anything like me, and a part of the emerging generation of the young, mobilized, “Swipe” generation, getting cash requires taking an extra step to get a transaction done.
 Going to the ATM to withdraw cash, or going to a store just to hit the cashback button, it all takes extra time in the day.
 People have to find cash and the stash (as much as I’d like it to be) isn’t infinite – the cash flow has to be replenished.
-As opposed to electronic funds, consumers always have access to their accounts, whenever, wherever.
+As opposed to electronic funds, where consumers always have access to their accounts, whenever, wherever.
 Customer convenience has to be top priority for any business, so maybe now’s the time to look at websites like Merchant Alternatives (https://merchantalternatives.com/reviews/cypress-bay-solutions/) to explore the various service providers who can help you diversify your payment options to include debit and credit cards, mobile payments, and many other digital payment methods.

 3. Cash = Room for Error

 Dealing with cash is a mainly a manual activity.
 We count cash with our hands, do the math in our heads, and in cases where cents are involved, there’s a million coins multiplying and jingling in our pockets.
 We’re constantly adding and subtracting figures even with a register machine.
 This leaves a huge margin for error and inaccurate cash handling, especially when a business owner has a staff of workers dealing with cash all day.
 Lessen the friction of handling cash and automate payment processing with bill counters or similar machines.
 When dealing with a large fleet of people out in the field, it’s best to not have them physically handling the cash and checks so that they don’t have to be responsible for dropping off payments to you as the owner.